 - Make a list of all the contacts you need to inform of your move: banks, credit cards, insurance companies, any car payments, magazine subscriptions, memberships, IRS, etc.

-- Schedule stoppage of service for your local and long distance phone numbers, electricity, gas, oil, security service, newspaper service, etc.
+- Schedule stoppage of service for your local and long-distance phone numbers, electricity, gas, oil, security service, newspaper service, etc.

 - Schedule your move with the moving company.

 - "Spring clean" your possessions before the move.
 Consider if something is important enough to take with you on the move.
-Otherwise throw it out or give it away.
+Otherwise, throw it out or give it away.

 One month before your move

 - Get maps of the new place where you're moving to.
 Show the children the relationship between their new house and school.
-Highlight any other major landmarks to help the kids get a good feeling for their new place.
+Highlight any other significant landmarks to help the kids get a good feeling for their new place.

 - If the move is in the middle of the year, you may have some extra steps to make sure the move is smooth.